praveensonare/Interview-Preparation/Questions_To_Ask_After_Interview.md

 **30. How is success defined for this role?**

-**31. Did anything about working at Facebook surprise you when you first started?**
+**31. Did anything about working at XXX surprise you when you first started?**

 **32. Are there opportunities for growth and advancement in this position?**

-**33. What is your favorite part about working at Facebook?**
+**33. What is your favorite part about working at XXX?**

 This question displays that you’re very interested in the job and committed to understanding your prospects as a candidate.
 Plus, it will allow you an opportunity to respond to any potential concerns.